iiglesiasg/elastic-pulumi/README.md

 This repo contains de source code for running a Pulumi script that deploys full elasticstack + an application workload for apm and distributed tracing monitoring.

-If you have a kubernetes cluster
+If you have a kubernetes cluster try it out

 ![images/](images/elastic-cluster.PNG)